Amazing Nutritional Health Benefits of Pure Maple Syrup

 Healthier Alternative to Refined Sugars

-Maple syrup is a sugar, but it is a much less harmful sweetener than other refined sugars.
+Maple syrup is a sugar, but it is a much less harmful sweetener than other refined sugars and common sweeteners.
 This is due to the the mineral content, lower glycemic index and no extra refining involved.

 We compared maple syrup vs agave, and maple syrup is the clear winner.
 It’s often used as a healthier way to sweeten coffee.